-The key elements of the increase of the District's net position for the year ended June 30, 2013 are as follows:
+The key elements of the increase of the District's net position for the year ended June 30, 2014 are as follows:

-- Federal aid increased by \$0.8 million largely as a result of additional federal grants.
-State aid increased by \$0.8 million largely due to an increase in the unrestricted minimum school program resulting from additional funding. - Student enrollment decreased by 6 students to a total of 26,131 students as of October 1, 2012.
-State aid is based primarily on weighted pupil units (WPUs) and other appropriations.
+- Federal aid decreased by \$1.0 million largely as a result of a reduction in federal grants.
+State aid increased by \$9.1 million largely due to an increase in the unrestricted minimum school program resulting from additional funding. - State aid is based primarily on weighted pupil units (WPUs) and other appropriations.
 If a student is in membership a full 180 days, the state awards the District one WPU.
 The state guarantees that if local taxes do not provide revenue equal to the amount guaranteed by the WPU, the state will make up the difference with additional state funding.
 Certain special students receive a weighting greater than one.
-The value of the WPU (\$2,842) increased from \$2,816 in FY 2012. - Central Services were reclassified under Business Services to align with the designated function classification by the State Office of Education. - Property tax revenues increased by 3.8% primarily from as a result of growth in the county and increased prior year collections.
-District taxable property values in tax year 2013 increased 2.9%.
+The value of the WPU (\$2,899) increased from \$2,842 in FY 2013. - Central Services were reclassified under Business Services to align with the designated function classification by the State Office of Education. - Property tax revenues decreased by 3.9% primarily from as a reduction in debt service collections required to meet bond payments.
+District taxable property values in tax year 2014 increased 4.0%.